Azure/aca-dotnet-workshop/docs/aca/29-about-the-authors/index.md

 ### [:material-github: Simon Kurtz](https://github.com/simonkurtz-MSFT){target=_blank}

-Simon is a Senior Cloud Solutions Architect at Microsoft, focused primarily on App Innovation and Platform-as-a-Service (PaaS).
-He has been heavily involved in Azure API Management and Azure Container Apps.
-Simon has enjoyed working with diverse customers and empowering everyone and every organization to be successful with Azure.
-He is very passionate about teaching and community outreach, posting frequently on blogs and LinkedIn.
+Simon is a Principal Cloud Solutions Architect at Microsoft, focused primarily on App Innovation and Platform-as-a-Service (PaaS).
+He has been heavily involved in Azure API Management, Azure Container Apps, and application and API integration with Azure OpenAI.
+Simon has enjoyed working with many diverse customers, large and small, across many industries.
+He thrives on empowering everyone and every organization to be successful with Azure.
+Simon is also very passionate about teaching and community outreach, posting frequently on blogs and LinkedIn.

 Originally from Germany, he has lived in the United States for more than a quarter century and has called Columbia, MD his home for many years.
 When not working with technology, he is a Cub Scout den leader and soccer coach.
 Connect with Simon on [:material-linkedin: LinkedIn](https://www.linkedin.com/in/simonkurtz){target=_blank}.